-A TWT scheduling AP that receives a PS-Poll or a U-APSD trigger frame or any other indication from a TWT scheduled STA that is in PS mode that the STA is in the awake state during, or prior to the start of an announced TWT SPshall follow the rules defined in 11.2.3.6 (AP operation) except that the AP should deliver to the TWT scheduled STA as many buffered BUs as available at the AP, provided that the BU delivery does not exceed the duration of the TWT SP, the TWT scheduled STA has indicated to be in the awake state for that TWT SP and as long as the TWT scheduled STA has not entered the doze state (see 26.8.4.3 (TWT information for broadcast TWT) and 26.8.5 (Power save operation during TWT SPs)).
+A TWT scheduling AP that receives a PS-Poll or a U-APSD trigger frame or any other indication from a TWT scheduled STA that is in PS mode, duringor before an announced TWT SP but after the end of the most recent TWT SP, that the TWT scheduled STA is in the awake state during the TWT SP shall follow the rules defined in 11.2.3.6 (AP operation) except that the AP should deliver to the TWT scheduled STA as many buffered BUs as are available at the AP, provided that the BU delivery does not exceed the duration of the TWT SP, the TWT scheduled STA has indicated that it is in the awake state for that TWT SP and as long as the TWT scheduled STA has not entered the doze state (see 26.8.4.3 (TWT information for broadcast TWT) and 26.8.5 (Power save operation during TWT SPs)).

-NOTE—Other indications that the STA is in the awake state are the transmission of an HE TB NDP PPDU in response to an NFRP Trigger frame (see 26.5.6 (NDP feedback report procedure)) or the transmission of a frame that indicates that the STA is in active mode (see 11.2.3.2 (Non-AP STA power management modes)).
+NOTE—The indication that the TWT scheduled STA is in the awake state for that TWT SP might be a PS-Poll, U-APSD trigger frame, or any frame for which an immediate response is solicited and that follows the rules in 11.2.3.2(Non-AP STA power management modes) but the corresponding immediate response frame is not received by the TWT scheduled STA.
+Other indications that the STA is in the awake state are the transmission of an HE TB NDP PPDU in response to an NFRP Trigger frame (see 26.5.6 (NDP feedback report procedure)) or the transmission of a frame that indicates that the STA is in active mode (see 11.2.3.2 (Non-AP STA power management modes)).(#20819, 21072, 21073, 20262, 20680)

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 21074):

-A TWT scheduling AP that sends frames to a TWT scheduled STA that is in PS mode during an unannounced TWT SP shall follow the rules defined in 11.2.3.6 (AP operation) except that the AP should deliver to the TWT scheduled STA as many buffered BUs as available at the AP, provided that the BU delivery does not exceed the duration of the TWT SP and as long as the TWT scheduled STA has not entered the doze state (see 26.8.4.3 (TWT information for broadcast TWT) and 26.8.5 (Power save operation during TWT SPs).
+A TWT scheduling AP that sends frames to a TWT scheduled STA that is in PS mode during an unannounced TWT SP shall follow the rules defined in 11.2.3.6 (AP operation) except that the AP should deliver to the TWT scheduled STA as many buffered BUs as are available at the AP, provided that the BU delivery does not exceed the duration of the TWT SP and as long as the TWT scheduled STA has not entered the doze state (see 26.8.4.3 (TWT information for broadcast TWT) and 26.8.5 (Power save operation during TWT SPs). (#21074)

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 20399): (#16424)

-NOTE—The TWT scheduling AP can deliver the buffered BUs in an A-MPDU under a BlockAck agreement if the TWT is an announced TWT and the TWT scheduled STA is awake for that TWT SP, or if the TWT is an unannounced TWT (at the start of which the TWT scheduled STA is assumed to already be awake).
-The TWT scheduling AP can exceed the duration of the TWT SP if the TWT scheduled STA is in Active mode.
+NOTE—The TWT scheduling AP can deliver the buffered BUs in A-MPDU(s) sent under a BlockAck agreement if the TWT is an announced TWT and the TWT scheduled STA is awake for that TWT SP, or if the TWT is an unannounced TWT (at the start of which the TWT scheduled STA is assumed to already be awake).
+The buffered BUs can be delivered in multiple PPDUs transmitted within the TWT SP.
+The TWT scheduling AP can exceed the duration of the TWT SP if the TWT scheduled STA is in Active mode.(#20399)

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 20119):

 A TWT scheduling AP may transmit to a TWT scheduled STA that is in Active mode at any time (see 11.2.3.2 (STA power management modes).
+A TWT scheduling AP may transmit to a TWT scheduled STA that is in PS mode and awake outside of a TWT SP following the rules in 11.2.3.6 (AP operation during the CP).(#20119)